TheOverfloater/pathos-public/docs/entity_guide.md

    - "Passable": The door will be non-solid.
    - "Use Only": Only triggering, or using with the use key will open this door.

-# game_dialouge
+# game_dialogue
->This entity is useful for dialouge spoken by the player character.
+>This entity is useful for dialogue spoken by the player character.
 Sounds played by this entity will then
 >lower the volume of other sounds, and the sound will also be save-restored on reload.
 This entity can also
->function as a "look at" entity, playing it's dialouge and triggering it's target when played if the player
+>function as a "look at" entity, playing it's dialogue and triggering it's target when played if the player
 >looks at it.
 If set to start off, the Look At behavior will only begin working after this entity has first
 >been triggered on by another entity.

  - Keyvalues:
    - "Name": Name of this entity.
    - "Target": Target entity to trigger when triggered.
-   - "WAV Name (e.g. vox/c.wav)": The wav file to use for the dialouge.
+   - "WAV Name (e.g. vox/c.wav)": The wav file to use for the dialogue.
    - "Radius": If "Look At" is set, then the entity will only play if the player is within this radius.

  - Spawn flags:
-   - "Look At": The entity will trigger it's dialouge automatically if looked at by the player, and if the "Radius" is set, the player will need to be within the radius *and* looking at the dialouge for it to be triggered.
+   - "Look At": The entity will trigger it's dialogue automatically if looked at by the player, and if the "Radius" is set, the player will need to be within the radius *and* looking at the dialogue for it to be triggered.
    - "Start Off": The entity's "Look at" behavior will be disabled until triggered on by another entity.
    - "Repeatable": The entity will not remove itself after being triggered, and can be re-triggered to play